Lee Fu-tien

-Lee Fu-tien (李復甸 (Lǐ Fùdiān); born 4 January 1952) is a Taiwanese lawyer and politician.
+Lee Fu-tien (李復甸 (Lǐ Fùdiān); born 4 January 1952) is a Taiwanese legal scholar and politician.

-Early life and academic career
+Early life and education

 Lee was born in Taipei on 4 January 1952.
-He studied law at Chinese Culture University and Soochow University.
-He taught law at CCU and was dean of the law school at Shih Hsin University.
+He studied law at Chinese Culture University, where he earned his Bachelor of Laws (LL.B.), and Soochow University, where he earned his Master of Laws (LL.M.) in 1977.
+In 1986, Lee also earned a Ph.D. in law from Chinese Culture University.
+He taught law at CCU and was dean of the law school at Shih Hsin University, during which period he was a visiting scholar at Yale Law School.

 Legal career

 When Diane Lee was assaulted by Lo Fu-chu in March 2001, she hired Lee Fu-tien to represent her in court.
 In January 2004, he and Wellington Koo were two of six Taiwanese lawyers selected by the Straits Exchange Foundation to represent taishang who had been accused of spying in China.
 By Chinese law, Taiwanese defendants must be represented by Chinese lawyers, and as such, the legal professionals from Taiwan were asked to serve as liaisons between the defendants and their Chinese attorneys.

 Lee was named a legislative candidate via the People First Party party list in October 2004, but was not elected.
 He then taught law at Chinese Culture University and represented James Soong in 2006, who charged Chen Shui-bian with slander.